 Cairn India is one of the largest independent oil and gas exploration and production companies in India.
-Cairn India operates the Rajasthan Block - a world class asset with significant national importance.
-The block accounts for ~27% of India's domestic crude production and over the years has considerably reduced India's crude oil import bill.
-To date, thirty seven discoveries have been made in the Rajasthan block RJ-ON-90/1 and 50 wells have been drilled as part of the exploration and appraisal drilling campaign till 31st March 2015 since resumption of exploration in March 2013
+Cairn India operates the Rajasthan Block with a participating interest of 70% with ONGC holding the rest.
+The Rajasthan block is a world class asset and is of significant national importance.
+With a 23.5% contribution to the domestic crude production target of Government for FY2016, it has significantly reduced the crude import requirement in the country.
+To date, thirty eight discoveries have been made in the Rajasthan block RJ-ON-90/1 and 50 wells have been drilled as part of the exploration and appraisal drilling campaign till 31st March 2016 since resumption of exploration in March 2013.

 In Rajasthan, Cairn India operates Block RJ-ON-90/1 under a PSC signed on 15 May 1995.
 The main Development Area (DA-1; 1,859 km2), which includes discoveries namely Mangala, Aishwariya, Raageshwari and Saraswati is shared between Cairn India and ONGC.
 Further Development Areas (DA-2; 430 km2), including the Bhagyam, NI and NE fields and (DA-3; 822 km2) comprising of the Kaameshwari West Development Area, is also shared between Cairn India and ONGC in the same proportion.
-The Mangala, Bhagyam and Aishwariya (MBA) fields have gross recoverable oil reserves and resources of over 900 million barrels, which includes proved plus probable (2P) gross reserves and resources of 635 mmboe with a further 270 mmboe or more of EOR resource potential.
+The Rajasthan Block has gross proved plus probable reserves and resources of 1,191 mmboe, which includes reserves (2P) of 233 mmboe and resources (2C) of 958 mmboe.

-We are also investing in developing Rajasthan potential beyond the MBA fields and are making investments in across three key areas beyond MBA- Barmer Hill, Satellite Fields and Gas.
+We have successfully executed EOR project in Mangala and are working towards replicating the same for Bhagyam and Aishwariya fields.
+We are also investing in developing Rajasthan potential beyond the MBA fields and presently focusing on - Barmer Hill, Satellite Fields and RDG Gas.
 Each of them is at various stages of development and production.